CebotariP/WhitworthLibraryWebDev/README.md

 Things I need to complete the job:
 - Links to Facebook, Twitter, and Instagram
 - How small can we go with the Whitworth logo - the exact number?
+- For time sheet - i didn't submit last weeks - it was 4 hours - can i put that on this weeks?